-Graph 9: Number of people commuting out of the borough by ward and shows that at the time of the census, 12,311 people commuted out of Ribble Valley borough daily (47% of employed residents) and there were 10,046 in commuters (accounting for 41.6% of jobs in the Borough), giving a net total of 2,265 out-commuters.
+Graph 9: Number of people commuting out of the borough by ward borough daily (47% of employed residents) and there were 10,046 in commuters (accounting for 41.6% of jobs in the Borough), giving a net total of 2,265 out-commuters.
 As figure 1 shows, these reasonably high cross boundary flows are a reflection of the economic interdependencies of the surrounding districts and the proximity of other major settlements, particularly Preston, Blackburn and Burnley.